rrthomas/beetle/README.md

 ## Installation and compatibility

 Beetle should work on any POSIX-1.2001-compatible system.
-Perl and help2man are required to build from source.

 Beetle has been tested on x86_64 GNU/Linux with GNU C.

 Previous releases were known to work on Acorn RISC OS 3, Digital UNIX V3.2, UNIX System V Release 4.0, ULTRIX 4.3, NetBSD 1.2, MSDOS 6, and